Hotaman/OneWireSpark/README.md

-Can anyone explain why I get this: @olet-toporkov olet-toporkov always appears as the updater when I push from my local repo?
-It's driving me nuts!

-Now supporting ALL Particle devices.
+Now supporting ALL Particle devices and the Redbear Duo.

 OneWireSpark
 ============

-Provides support for the Dallas One Wire protocol on Particle devices.
+Provides support for the Dallas One Wire (1-wire) protocol on Particle (and other) devices.

 Simply click the libs button in the web build tool at spark.io and add this lib to your project.